 The Trustees will send you a benefit statement each year.
 This shows how much your pension from the Scheme could be worth at ages 60 and 65.

-To see your most up to date statement, visit My Online Pension and go to the Documents / My Personal Documents page.
+To see your most up to date statement, visit My Online Services and go to the Documents / My Personal Documents page.

 You can find out when you can retire, and more about the retirement process, on the Retirement page.